cafewill/simple-firebase-maven-jackson/README.md

 # simple-firebase-maven-jackson

-This is a simple firebase util (maven, jackson)
+This is a simple firebase util (java, maven, jackson)

 ## Features